 Knowledge on VE bears a debt to radicalization theories developed by social scientists.
 These theories explain ways in which individuals radicalize through an interplay between so-called push and pull factors.
 Drivers that push individuals to ultimately join violent extremist or terrorist groups include structural conditions such as poverty, and grievances, such as lack of access to justice or political processes.
-Individual psychological and emotional conditions, such as the need for belonging and the validation of one's identity, trauma or feelings of displacement can also be push factors.
+Individual psychological and emotional conditions, such as the need for belonging case (OSCE, 2014) and the validation of one's identity, trauma or feelings of displacement can also be push factors.
 Additionally, the continuation of cycles of violence brought on by chronic conflict and the absence or failure of the state in addressing the underlying causes of conflict can also be push factors.
 Pull factors include the influence of socialization and the group dynamics of family, peers, schools and religious institutions and leaders, and exposure to charismatic recruiters and their extremist ideas and narratives.
 A visual in the Organization for Security and Co-operation in Europe (OSCE) study on a community-policing approach to PVE (2014) (see above) explains the conditions that increase the risk of terrorist radicalization.
-The overlapping circles imply that the risk increases when an individual struggles with a variety of social and psychological factors, and is exposed to ideas that legitimize terrorism at the same time.
+The overlapping circles imply that the risk increases when an individual struggles with a